mathematica-pub/frontend-shared-packages/CODING_STANDARDS.md

 }
 ```

 If a generic, to be specified by the user, is used for a type that needs to conform to a particular type signature and therefore extends a base type, that generic should also have a descriptive name in the form of `TBaseType`.
-It is permissable to shorted the name of the base type in the generic name for the sakeof brevity provided it is descriptive and distinct.
+It is permissable to shorten the name of the base type in the generic name for the sake of brevity provided it is descriptive and distinct.

 Do: